thegetty/terracottas/source/views/discussion/discussion-a.md

 male character as a deceased person.
 One hypothesis would place the group inside a *naiskos* set atop a tomb.
-This would be in keeping with a Tarentine architectural typology after the middle of the fourth century BC, during a revival of more lavish funerary customs and a return to the use of the chamber tomb.
+This would be in keeping with a Tarentine architectural typology after the middle of the fourth century <span class="smcaps">BC</span>, during a revival of more lavish funerary customs and a return to the use of the chamber tomb.
 On large vases, probably used as *semata* (tomb markers), there are depictions of *naiskoi* within which appear individual characters and groups of figures, perhaps in imitation